mackenziekbrooks/dci102-f19-humanities-data/docs/Unit1/unit1_assignments.md

 	* saved in Box.
 * 1 point for a zipped folder with your modified/cleaned data set.
 * 1 point for the data assessment activity parts 1 + 2 in a text file or word doc.
-* 2 points for a text file titled "data-cleanup-%DATE.txt" with a list of the modifications you made to your data set.
+* 2 points for a text file titled ```data-cleanup.txt``` with a list of the modifications you made to your data set.
 Those modifications could/should include:
 	* 5 or more regular expressions patterns that have a major effect on your data set.
 	* Changes made to the existing file structure or file names.
 Did you combine individual issues into years for instance?
 	* A list of the stopwords you may have used.